Trezor not connecting

 Step 4

 If using Suite Web, verify Trezor Bridge and browser permissions through official Trezor instructions.
-Do not use search ads or copied download links.
+Do not use search ads, copied download links, or remote helpers.

 Desktop detection depends on USB data, OS permissions, app version, and whether the device is unlocked and authorized when prompted.